Our faculty sends students on Erasmus+ to affiliated faculties.

 - Confirmation of study period

-- Report on Study Abroad – The student produces this themselves.
-The form for the report and further information are at http://www.cuni.cz/UK-3908.html#17
+- Report on Study Abroad – studenst produces this themselves.
+The form for the report you can find HERE.

 - Essay (tohether with photos) reflecting on your stay abroad, to be published on faculty website HERE.

 It is assumed that upon your return you will help our students who will be go abroad in the future and to incoming Erasmus+ students, especially those from the university you spent your Erasmus at..
 We also ask each student to write an essay on their experoience abroad to be published at aout faculty web (with photos).